9 Surprising Ways Bad Posture Can Mess With Your Health

 Bad posture can trigger muscle spasms

 It’s hardly surprising—but worth a reminder—that if you sit while slouched over, which drives your head and neck forward, you may be left with significant neck pain and spasms, says Dr. Spivack.
 Correcting bad posture may offer a significant source of relief for the nearly 20 percent of the population with neck pain, according to a 2018 study in the Brazilian Journal of Physical Therapy.
-(Try this 5-move mini workout to reduce neck pain.)
+(Try these home remedies for neck pain.)

 Bad posture can make it hurt to move